gabrielrv228/Job_Containers/README.md

 # Job_Containers
+## Contents:
+- `app/` Contains the aplication.
+- `app/src/` Contains the source code of the app(`flask-counter` in this case).
+Includes also the `docker-compose`.
+- `app/k8s/` Contains the manifests to test the app in Kubernetes.
+- `app/charts/` Contains the Helm chart designed to deploy the aplication with Helm.

 ## Description:
 This work consists in the deployment of a sample web app with redis and flask making use of docker containers.